-It is difficult to feel that if The Street did indeed go to Little Chester via Carsington, Kirk Ireton and Windley, then something substantial of it should remain.
-The northern section of the road survives in the form of long stretches of extant agger, useable trackways and main roads.
-This is not to say that consideration of Roman period communications and possible sites south-west of Wirksworth should not be made.
-It should and is much needed, but the absolute lack of physical and documentary evidence for The Street on the supposed straight line to Little Chester from Longcliffe required us look for a more convincing route.
+It is difficult to feel that if The Street did indeed go to Little Chester via Carsington, Kirk Ireton and Windley, then something substantial of it should remain, because the distance is 14 miles - of nothing.

+The northern section of the Street from Buxton survives in the form of long stretches of extant agger, useable trackways and main roads.
+The absolute lack of physical and documentary evidence for The Street Roman road from Little Chester to Longcliffe suggests it is a complete fiction.
-Discovering new evidence

-In the course of reviewing all the available documentary and cartographic evidence relating to The Street, we did not expect to find two previously unknown and significant documents bearing on the issue.